 Colorado's population has increased from 1.3 million people in 1950 to 4.3 million people in 2000 to 5.8 million people in 2021.
 The human population on Colorado's western slope is projected to grow by another 67% between 2020 and 2050 (US Census Bureau, 2021), presenting increasing pressures on wildlife and the habitats they rely on.
 With a growing human population comes increased housing developments, infrastructure, traffic, and recreation activities.
-Factors such as competition with livestock, fences, vehicle collisions, and predation all contribute to elk population declines; however, habitat loss and fragmentation stemming from residential, recreational, and industrial development compounded by the long-term effects of human population growth and climate change present the greatest risks to Colorado's elk population.
+Factors such as competition with livestock, fences, vehicle collisions, and predation all contribute to elk population declines; however, habitat loss and fragmentation stemming from residential, recreational, and industrial development - compounded by the long-term effects of human population.
 For example, calf recruitment (calves surviving to one year of age) in the southwest portion of Colorado has declined in recent years and lags behind the rest of the state (Figure 3).
-CPW is currently researching the factors influencing calf recruitment rates in Colorado, which likely include persistent drought that influences forage quality and hiding cover, increasing recreation pressure on public-land calving grounds, declining quality and availability of winter ranges due to human development, and other factors such as predation.
+CPW is currently researching the factors influencing calf recruitment rates in Colorado, which likely include persistent drought, increasing recreation pressure on public-land calving grounds, declining quality and availability of winter ranges due to human development, and other factors such as predation.